A long time ago in a gym far, far away…Roman was a bodybuilder.

 Personally, I am not against steroids, in the same way that I’m not against drinking or drug use: whatever you put into your body is your business.

-Meaning that the substance either converts to, for example, testosterone (or something similar) once it’s in your body OR increases your own production of it.
+Meaning that the substance either converts to, for example, testosterone (or something similar) once it’s in your body or increases your own production of it.

 The PH I used was produced by Biotest (parent company of T-Nation), and called “Mag-10.”
 A combination of 4-AD and 1-AE, Mag-10 was available at GNC or the like for about 75 bucks, and designed for use in two-week blocks.